vmk/NBIC-BioAssist--hands-on-Hadoop/README.md

 [http://archive.cloudera.com/cdh/3/hadoop-0.20.2-cdh3u6/file_system_shell.html](http://archive.cloudera.com/cdh/3/hadoop-0.20.2-cdh3u6/file_system_shell.html)

-Browse the home folder on your local hadoop environment: 'hadoop fs -ls /user/user'
+Browse the home folder on your local hadoop environment: `hadoop fs -ls /user/user`

 The workshop VM contains some data to use during the session.
 The '~/Data/' directory contains some text data and some sequencing reads.
 These need to be uploaded to
 HDFS:

 1. Create a folder in HDFS for your input data called 'mapreduce/input'.
 Notice that you do not have to create the' mapreduce' folder first.
 This is different on a normal Unix filesystem.
 2. Upload the data file 'sample.txt' and 'alice.txt' to the input folder.
-Verify the upload by using the 'hadoop fs -ls' and 'hadoop fs -cat' commands.
+Verify the upload by using the `hadoop fs -ls` and `hadoop fs -cat` commands.
 3. Rename the file to 'mapreduce/input/alice.txt' without uploading it from the local filesystem again.
 4. Download a file from the HDFS to the local filesystem.